 Although there are no studies on using chiropractic to treat sinus headaches, some practitioners suggest that it may decrease pain and improve sinus drainage for some people.

 For headaches in general, relaxation techniques can be helpful.
-That's especially true if the headaches are come back often, as sinus headaches often do.
+This is especially true for frequent headaches, such as sinus headaches.
 You may want to try these techniques:

 - Biofeedback to control muscle tension